1. HTTP Bridge overview

 In this quickstart, you will produce and consume messages in JSON format.

-• A Kafka cluster is running on the host machine.
+A Kafka cluster is running on the host machine.

 2.1.
-Downloading a Kafka Bridge archive
+Downloading a HTTP Bridge archive

 2.2.
-Installing the Kafka Bridge
+Installing the HTTP Bridge

-Use the script provided with the Kafka Bridge archive to install the Kafka Bridge.
 The application.properties file provided with the installation archive provides default configuration settings.

 http.host=0.0.0.0